 There is a balance to be struck for any company considering using invoice factoring or discounting between the value of selling invoices and waiting for however long it takes for those invoices to be settled under normal circumstances.

 Generally speaking, a company utilising either form of fundraising solution will be able to secure between 80% and 90% of the amount of money originally due to be paid by their clients.
-Discounting will typically involve slightly lower charges and fees than factoring.
+Discounting costs will typically involve slightly lower charges and fees than factoring.

 Which is right for you?